canonical/starlark/README.md

 [![Go Tests](https://github.com/canonical/starlark/actions/workflows/tests.yml/badge.svg)](https://github.com/canonical/starlark/actions/workflows/tests.yml)
 [![Go Reference](https://pkg.go.dev/badge/github.com/canonical/starlark.svg)](https://pkg.go.dev/github.com/canonical/starlark)

-This is a fork of Google's _Starlark in Go_ project, maintained by Canonical, which adds safety constraints to the language.
+This is a patch on Google's _Starlark in Go_ project, maintained by Canonical, which adds safety constraints to the language.
-It is developed to be a mostly-drop-in replacement for upstream Starlark, with a small number of reasonable [breaking changes](#breaking-changes).
+It is developed to be a mostly-drop-in replacement for upstream Starlark and as such has small number of trivial breaking changes.

 Starlark in Go is an interpreter for Starlark, implemented in Go.
 Starlark was formerly known as Skylark.